Will you support a NSWTaxi Royal Commission?

 A test case before the Human Rights and Equal Opportunity Commission has heard that as many as a quarter of Sydney's modified wheelchair taxis may breach government standards.

-The case, which has been brought by one wheelchair taxi passenger, Greg Killeen, and is being run by the Public Interest Advocacy Centre, may result in a major overhaul of the type of
+The case, which has been brought by one wheelchair taxi passenger, Greg Killeen, and is being run by the Public Interest Advocacy Centre, may result in a major overhaul of the type of disabled taxis being accredited by the State Government.

 Mr Killeen told The Sun-Herald the Department of Transport and Infrastructure had been aware of the problem since June 2006.